mtanneau/Netlib_experiments/README.md

 # Netlib LP experiments

-This supplement is for reproducing the computational tests in Section 6.1 of "...".
+This supplement is for reproducing the computational tests in Section 6.1 of _Tulip: An open-source interior-point linear optimziation solver with abstract linear algebra_.

 ## Installation instructions